 Don't use AJAX for personalised content

-If your page contains personalised content this technique doesn’t work.
-This is because one user may receive another user’s personalised content.
-This is obviously dangerous and no good.
+Content caching is a useful technique to increase the loading speed of a page.
+If the page has personalised content this technique doesn’t work.
+This is is because one user may receive another user’s personalised content which is insecure and undesirable.

 What is personalised content?